nnellans/bicep-guide/README.md

 # 3. Variables
 - Instead of embedding complex expressions directly into resource properties, use variables to contain the expressions
 - This approach makes your Bicep file easier to read and understand.
 It avoids cluttering your resource definitions with logic
-- Use camel case for variable names, such as `myVariableName`
 - When you define a variable, the data type isn't needed.
 Variables infer the type from the resolved value
 - The value of the variable can use all expressions, including the `reference` or `list` functions